 The Vornado VH10 was last year’s small-room runner-up pick.
 It actually performed better than the Lasko, with a lower surface temperature, slightly quieter operation, faster heating, and a higher final temperature during testing.
 But it costs significantly more than either the Lasko or our new runner-up, the Honeywell UberHeat.
 It works well, and if you see it at as good a price as our picks, go for it (but historically we haven’t seen its price go that low).

 The Honeywell Heat Genius HCE840B was new for this year too.
 It’s a ceramic heater that uses two fans to deliver white noise upon request, three “floor” heat settings, and two “room” settings.
 Unlike our Lasko pick, the Heat Genius comes with an actual thermostat, so you can see what temperature you’re setting it to.
 It also boasts a cool-down setting that lowers the wattage every half hour, and can be set in half-hour increments up to two hours—perfect for use when you’re going to bed for the night.
 But here’s the thing: It costs almost three times as much as our Lasko pick does but didn’t heat up our test area as well.
 No matter how much we like the rest of the tricks it can do, cost and performance are difficult metrics to ignore—pass.

 We’ve tested and considered a lot of heaters over the past five years and dismissed them for lacking features we considered vital or otherwise underperforming relative to our picks.

-The Vornado ATH1 Whole Room Tower Heater proved capable of warming up our test area almost as quickly as the Lasko 754200, but at the time of writing, it cost $95.
+The Vornado ATH1 Whole Room Tower Heater proved capable of warming up our test area almost as quickly as the Lasko 754200, but at the time of writing, it cost more than $100.

 The Crane EE-8079 costs four times more than the Lasko does and heated up our test space only a little bit quicker.